microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/itemactivity.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The **ItemActivity** resource provides information about activities that took place on an item or within a container.
+Provides information about activities that took place on an item or within a container.
 Currently only available on SharePoint and OneDrive for Business.

 ## Properties